Rakki-boop/Rakki-boop/README.md

 													────────────────────────────────────
 											╔⏤⏤⏤╝ ♡ Hi, call me Rakki!
 Any pronouns ♡ ╚⏤⏤⏤╗

-										─── ･ Usually chilling near the rock at hoyoverse area. ･ ───
+										─── ･ Always sitting near the rock at hoyoverse area. ･ ───

 							─── ･ Not the most talkactive person, but I'm open to new friends and any ints!! ♡ ･ ───